 My brother and I managed to clear all the debts after all these years.
 We had borrowed a lot of money during my mom’s treatment.
 We saved some money and we took a risk and bought a house in Valsad.
 We got it blessed on our moms’ birthday which I can say has got to be my biggest achievement yet.
 I had fulfilled my moms’ dream.
 My brother had a government job and a house for himself.
 It felt like some weight was finally lifted from my shoulders.

-It was finally time to switch to a new profile.
 I applied for a role of Sr. Business Analyst.
 After a 6 month long wait I finally got the offer.
 It’s been 2 years now with this new company and I have traveled to places I never thought I would.
 I am financially stable now but not having my parents around still hurts me.

 Whenever I see a family spending quality time, whether it is in a park, shopping malls, restaurants, it hurts.
 I miss them every single day and I am grateful for the way they have raised me.
 Only regret I will have is they are not here to see their sons doing so well.
 I just hope when I see them, I hope to hear them say they’re proud of me.